A Review of Aloe Vera Benefits

 Aloe Vera is a natural product with a long history of natural medicinal health benefits.

 Some of the benefits are attributed to key active ingredients within the leaf.
-Those ingredients have been shown to improve skin elasticity and reduce wrinkles giving skin a healthy and youthful glow, accelerate healing, help to fight acne, reduce dental plaque, canker sores, inflammation and has anti-microbial and immune-boosting properties.
-5 6 7 8
+Those ingredients have been shown to improve skin elasticity and reduce wrinkles giving skin a healthy and youthful glow, accelerate healing, help to fight acne, reduce dental plaque, canker sores, inflammation and has anti-bacterial, anti-viral and immune-boosting properties.
+5 6 7 8 19

 Most of the health benefits of Aloe vera have been shown to be due to polysaccharides (sugars); most notably Acemannan.
 In the pharmaceutical, nutraceutical and cosmeceutical industries Aloe has been used in topical products such as creams and gels, the production of tablets and capsules, and even health drinks.